screenxtv/screenxtv-gcc-client/README.md

 5. Done!
 Open the given URL with your web browser and share it with your friends :)

 ## How to Stop/Resume

-To stop broadcasting, just type `exit` in your terminal.
+1. To stop broadcasting, just type exit from the terminal.

+   `exit`

-ScreenX TV holds your session for 10 minutes after `exit`.
+   NOTE: ScreenX TV holds your session for __10 minutes__ after `exit`.

-So, if you'd like to resume, just re-run the client program by `./screenxtv-client`.
-The client program automatically detects and attaches the session.
+2. If you'd like to resume, just re-run the client program.

+   `./screenxtv-client`.

+   Then, the program automatically detects and attaches the session to resume.

 ## License